Explore some recent projects and discover how we elevate the great work of the University of Oregon.

 How: Collaboration among OVPRI communications, University Communications and the UO Foundation to livestream an announcement event with story and web text, push to regional media and presentation on the OVPRI website.

 What: In 2022, university leadership identified a series of strategic priorities for the institution.
-At the start of 2023, a report titled “Mighty Oregon” was published to highlight how the UO is tackling nine key challenges.
+At the start of 2023, University Communications published the “Mighty Oregon” digital report showcasing how the UO is tackling nine key challenges.

 Strategic Objective: The project helped define each of the priorities and began the process of organizing communications across the institution and across teams to support each priority.
 The Mighty Oregon webpages provide a landing place to provide the latest updates on the university’s work and highlight the UO’s research, teaching, and success.